About Mass. Wastewater Operator Training

 NEIWPCC's new comprehensive Training Catalog includes our current regional training courses along with classes associated with the Massachusetts operator training program.
 Registration fees now reflect the increased need for the program to be self supporting and credit card payments are accepted.

-For information on how to become a wastewater treatment plant operator in Massachusetts, please view and/or download our "How To" document.
+NEW!
+For information on how to become a wastewater treatment plant operator in Massachusetts, please view our short webinar, Becoming a Certified Wastewater Operator in Massachusetts (the slides in this webinar may be viewed separately here), and/or download our "How To" document.

 Important Contact Information for Wastewater Operators